University of St Andrews: Chapels

 The university has two collegiate chapels.
 The chapel of St Salvator's was founded in 1450 by Bishop James Kennedy, and today it is a centre of university life.
 St Salvator's has a full peal of six bells, and is therefore the only university chapel in Scotland suitable for change ringing.
 The Chapel of St Leonard's is located in the grounds of the nearby St Leonards School.
-It is the university's oldest building, some parts dating from 1144 and is the smaller of the two chapels.
+It is the university's oldest building, with some parts dating from 1144 and is the smaller of the two chapels.
 St Salvator's and St Leonard's both have their own choirs, whose members are drawn from the student body.

 Student halls

 St Andrews is characterised amongst Scottish universities as having a significant number of students who live in university-maintained accommodation.
-As of 2012, 52% of the student population live in university halls.
+As of 2012, 52% of the student population lives in university halls.
 The halls vary widely in age and character; the oldest, Deans Court dates from the 12th century, and the newest, Whitehorn Hall, built in 2018.
 They are built in styles from Gothic revival to brutalist.
 All are now co-educational and non-smoking, and several are catered.
-The university guarantees every first year student a place of accommodation, and many students return to halls in their second, third and final years at St Andrews.
+The university guarantees every first-year student a place of accommodation, and many students return to halls in their second, third and final years at St Andrews.
 From September 2015 onward, students have had the option of living in alcohol-free flats in David Russell Apartments on the grounds of medical conditions that do not allow drinking or for religious reasons.